School Ties: Plot

-In September 1955, 17-year-old David Greene, from Scranton, Pennsylvania, receives a scholarship for his senior year to St. Matthew's Academy, an exclusive Massachusetts prep school, because of his excellent grades and exceptional ability to play football – despite his working-class background.
-However, before arriving at school, David gets into an alleyway fight with a nearby motorcycle gang that insults him for being Jewish, which leaves him with a bruised forehead.
+In September 1955, working-class 17-year-old David Greene receives a scholarship to exclusive prep school St. Matthew's Academy because of his grades and football prowess.
+Before arriving at school, David gets into a fight with a motorcycle gang who insult him because he is Jewish.

-Upon arrival, he meets his roommate, Chris Reese, and his other teammates, Rip Van Kelt, Charlie Dillon, Jack Connors, and team manager, Mack McGivern, the most well-known and popular students from well-to-do WASP families.
-He also learns of the school's cherished honor code system.
-David becomes aware of widespread negative and stereotypical views about Jews at the school, including his new friends and teammates, and he chooses not to reveal his denomination.
+Upon arriving at St. Matthew's, David meets roommate Chris Reese and teammates Rip Van Kelt, Charlie Dillon, Jack Connors, and Mack McGivern.
+All of these young men are popular students from well-to-do WASP families.
+David learns of the school's honor code and becomes aware of widespread antisemitism at the school.
+He chooses not to reveal his Jewish identity.

-David quickly becomes the football team's hero and attracts beautiful débutante Sally Wheeler, whom Charlie claims as his "girl".
-After defeating St. Matthew's chief rival, St. Luke's, an intoxicated teacher accidentally reveals to Charlie that David is Jewish.
-Out of jealousy, Charlie tells the rest of the football team about this in the shower, and David challenges him to a fight, which results in Charlie getting a bloody nose.
+David becomes the football team's hero and attracts débutante Sally Wheeler, whom Charlie claims as his.
+David attempts to practice his Jewish faith, sneaking into the school chapel to pray for Rosh Hoshanah after a game.
+After the team defeats a rival school, an intoxicated teacher accidentally reveals to Charlie that David is Jewish.
+Charlie tells the rest of the football team and David challenges him to a fight, resulting in a bloody nose for Charlie.

-Soon, David's Jewish ethnicity becomes the center of attention, causing Sally and most other students to turn against David.
-David's classmates, led by Richard "McGoo" Collins and his bodyguard-like roommate Chesty Smith, constantly harass him, with only Reese and another unnamed student, who worked as wait staff in the cafeteria with David, remaining loyal.
-The final straw comes when he finds a sign above his bed bearing a large Swastika and the words "Go home, Jew."
-Finally, having enough, he furiously makes a public confrontation against everyone and demands whoever made the sign to meet him outside the building the following night.
-No one shows up, and David calls out the students' cowardice when he sees them looking out their dorm windows.
+Once she learns that David is Jewish, Sally turns against him.
+Most other students turn against him as well.
+His classmates harass him, with only Chris and another unnamed student remaining loyal.
+Finding a swastika and the words "Go home, Jew" above his bed, David publicly challenges whoever is responsible to meet him outside the following night.
+No one shows up, and David calls out the students' cowardice as they watch from their dorm windows.